Chronic Illness and Palliative Care

 Research Expertise of Chronic Illness and Palliative Care Staff:

-- Using both qualitative, quantitative, and participatory methodologies to promote an understanding of the impact of chronic illness, including those with palliative care needs , from the perspectives of patients, carers, and health care professionals.
+- Using qualitative, quantitative, and participatory methodologies to promote an understanding of the impact of chronic illness, including those with palliative care needs , from the perspectives of patients, carers, and health care professionals.

 - To explore, test and implement feasible solutions to improve care and support for those with chronic illness, including those with palliative care needs, and their carers.